 I have always been good at writing resumes, nailing interviews, and career coaching friends as far back as the early 2000s.
 After working as a resume analyst for getinterviews.com, I started a freelance writing and consulting business in 2009.
 Due to the collapse of the economy and my writing expertise, I found myself attracting clients who needed new resumes and career coaching.
 I never marketed my business.
 It was extra income.
 In retrospect, I wish I had taken it more seriously. #lessonlearned

 When I moved to Alabama in December 2014, I immediately landed a client (he found me on LinkedIn), and he changed my perspective about what I do and how much value I offer.
 I completed a 10-month ICF-certified coaching program to become an Associate Certified Coach (i.e., I invested $$$$ in my coaching education to be the best possible coach).
-I founded my business in October 2015 and started it in January 2016.
+UPDATE: Though I no longer offer my elite group coaching program, you can check out my DIY course HERE.

 What do you need/want to have to be happy?